The-Fermits/natwest-forecasting/README.md

 git commit -s -m "your message"
 ```

-No proprietary NatWest data, internal systems information, or confidential material
-is included.
-All datasets are fully synthetic and generated programmatically.
+No proprietary NatWest data is included.
+All datasets are fully synthetic.

 ---

 ## License

-Copyright 2025 The Fermits
+Copyright 2026 The Fermits

 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full text.